Willow Sidhe is a nature enthusiast who fully appreciates the challenges of a shady garden.

 Rubber Tree Plant (Ficus Elastica)

 Also known as Indian rubber tree, this member of the ficus family is one of the easiest house plants to maintain.
-Provided with proper care, it also becomes one of several large house plants, reaching heights of up to 6 feet indoors.
+Provided with proper care, it also becomes one of several large house plants, reaching heights of up to six feet indoors.
 Popular in office buildings and shopping malls, the rubber tree plant needs little care to grow and thrive.
-Its almost impossible to kill as long as you remember to water it now and then.
+It's almost impossible to kill as long as you remember to water it now and then.